cwplus/cwplus-infos/README.md

 ===========

 To add web agency info in html head block , just after page <title>.
-This module is developped with laravel 5.6
+This module is developed with laravel 5.6

 Installation
 ------------